MarcMrman/final_project/PROCESS.md

 ## Problems:
 - linking area diagram to scatter (mouseenter), fixed by showing method of detection in tooltip in scatter plots

+# 19-06-2018
+## Done:
+- Ticks x axis, scaling bar chart
+- mouseenter on area diagram

+## To do:
+- fix mouseenter

+## Problem:
+- with mouseleave wrong colour and radius return. also doesnt respond to all detection types
+- mouseenter does not select right scatters
+- detection types with spaces in between do not get seen